HaydenHarrison/Python/README.md

-# pythonScripts is a repository for python tools that I have created during my journey in Cybersecurity.
+# pythonScripts is a repository for python tools I have created in my IT career.